Parable of the Renegades

 "Oh...?"
 Rea raised an eyebrow in surprise.
 "Times sure have changed."

 After taking his first sip of hot tea, Davis winced a bit from its taste.
-It was so bitter he could never think he could drink it all down in one go.
+It was so bitter he couldn’t imagine himself drinking it all in one go.

 "By the way, this tea... what is it?" he asked the doctor.

-"The three of us are not drinking the same kind," Rea replied.
-"I have a collection of herbal tea that helps with all sorts of symptoms.
-Just so you know, this is not my main method of treatment for my patients.
+"The three of us are not drinking the same kind," Rea replied and took a causal sip.
+"I have a collection of herbal teas that helps with all sorts of symptoms.
+Just so you know, this is not my solution for my patients.
 I only provide it to stimulate some relief."

 "For you, Davis, that's your name, right?"